 In S1G operation, the CCA sensitivity levels are defined such that they are dependent and specific to country channelization and channel location within the frequency band.
 For S1G channelizations in all regions of the world, there are to be two available classifications for channels and CCA levels, defined as Type 1 and Type 2.

 For BSSs set up on channels classified as using Type 1, the AP and non-AP STA devices are required to use what are referred to in this subclause as Type 1 CCA levels when performing their CCA procedures.
-Likewise, if the BSS is set up on channels classified as Type 2, the AP and non-AP STA devices are required to use Type 2 specific CCA levels.
+Likewise, if the BSS is set up on channels classified as Type 2, the AP and non-AP STA devices are to use Type 2 specific CCA levels.
+For SST BSS setups (see 9.49 (Subchannel Selective Transmission (SST)) where the SST BSS can include both Type 1 and Type 2 channels, the device in the SST BSS shall use the CCA level (Type 1 or Type 2) that corresponds to the current channel that is being accessed when performing their CCA procedures.
 The Type 1 and Type 2 channel classification for different operating classes in different regions of the world are denoted by "CCA Level Classification" in Table E-4 (Global operating classes) through Table E-4a (S1G Operating classes)(#4173) in Annex E.